 Are There Any Other Things To Consider Before Choosing One Over Another?

-When choosing a consultant vs project manager, there are several factors to keep in mind.
-First, if you hire a project management expert over an experienced consultant, you risk losing control over the entire process.
+When choosing a local marketing consultant vs project manager, there are several factors to keep in mind.
+First, if you hire a project management expert over an experienced local marketing consultant, you risk losing control over the entire process.

 The biggest thing to consider is how much experience each person brings to the table.
 Some experts might only offer one specific skill while others bring a unique combination of expertise.
 It’s also important to understand whether the company offers ongoing support after the initial consultation.
 This could include anything from monthly reports to follow-ups via phone calls or emails.